-- Stay off your phone, as 10% prefer social media likes to sex
+- Stay off your phone and social media

 Our data uncovered that 3 in 5 would schedule intimacy, proving you don’t need spontaneity for a good sex life.
 Relationship and Body Language Expert Katia Loisel from Love Destination says: